 Directed graduate study based on journal literature, experimental projects, or other sources.
 PREREQUISITE: Consent of Chairman of Space Systems Academic Group and instructor.
 May be taken on Pass/Fail basis if the student has requested so at the time of enrollment.

-SPECIAL OPERATIONS CURRICULUM COMMITTEE
+SPECIAL OPERATIONS ACADEMIC GROUP

-Maurice D. Weir

-Professor, Associate Provost for Instruction

-Code 01B, Root Hall

-Room 100

-(831) 656-3059
+Chairman: Gordon H. McCormick Associate Professor, Academic Associate Code CC/Mc, Root Hall Room 209 (831) 656-2933 DSN 878-2933